cweiske/phorkie/README.rst

 ::

   repos/
+    work/
+      1/ - work directory for paste #1
+      2/ - work directory for paste #2
+    git/
-    1/ - git repository for paste #1
+      1.git/ - git repository for paste #1
-      .git/
         description - Description for the repository
-    2/ - git repository for paste #2
+      2.git/ - git repository for paste #2

 Search